Crystar: Release

 The game was announced in the Japanese magazine V Jump, revealing the key staff and release date of October 18, 2018.
 A teaser trailer featuring the opening animation and gameplay was uploaded to YouTube in June.
-Pre-order bonuses for the game include an extra in-game costume, special soundtrack CD and a replica film sheet of the opening animation.
+Pre-order bonuses for the game included an extra in-game costume, special soundtrack CD and a replica film sheet of the opening animation.

-Spike Chunsoft released the game in English for Microsoft Windows and for PlayStation 4 in North America on August 27, 2019, and for PlayStation 4 in Europe on August 30, 2019.
+Spike Chunsoft released the game in English for Microsoft Windows and for PlayStation 4 in North America on August 27, 2019, and for PlayStation 4 in Europe on August 30.
 Arc System Works released the game in traditional Chinese in early 2019.
-A Nintendo Switch version of the game is set to be release in Japan on February 24, 2022, and worldwide in 2022.
+A Nintendo Switch version of the game was released in Japan on February 24, 2022, and worldwide of the same year.
+A port for PlayStation 5 is scheduled to release on February 27, 2025.

 Reception

 Crystar received "mixed or average" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 38% of critics.
 Japanese magazine Famitsu rated the game 30/40 (8/8/7/7).

 Crystar debuted at No.5 on the Media Create chart during the opening week in Japan, selling 10,473 retail copies.
 The Nintendo Switch version debuted at No.24 on the opening week, selling 2,842 copies.

-Lucas White of PlayStation LifeStyle gave the game a 8/10, praising the story elements which tackles mental health in a realistic way, as well as the visual style which complements the story.
-However, he noted the low depth of the combat system, as well as the poor equipment system, which detracts from his experience.
+Lucas White of PlayStation LifeStyle gave the game a 8/10, praising the story elements which tackles mental health in a realistic way, as well as the visual style which complements the story, but noted the low depth of the combat system, as well as the poor equipment system, which detracts from his experience.
 Lucas Rivarola of RPG Site rated the game 5/10, praising the setting and art style, but was let down by the limited animation, poor execution of the themes, and long dungeons which drags out towards the end of the game.